reusahn/Unity-Unreal-Interaction-Research/README.md

-# 🧭 Unity–Unreal Interfacing Research
+# Unity–Unreal Interfacing Research
 by **Jonghoon Ahn**

 A collection of experimental projects developed in real-time game engine environments using Unity and Unreal Engine.
 The works explore how artistic visual styles can be recreated and implemented within real-time systems, extending into XR research through VR and AR technologies.
 They also include the creation of digital humans through 3D scanning, Gaussian splatting, and generative image or video synthesis.

-Each project combines artistic inquiry with technical experimentation to expand motion, emotion, and data into new forms of interactive expression.
+Each project combines artistic inquiry with technical experimentation to expand motion, emotion, and data into new forms of interactive experience.

 ---

-## 🧰 Tools & Technologies
+### 🧰 Tools & Technologies
 **Engines:** Unity, Unreal Engine 5
 **Languages:** C#, C++, Python
 **SDKs:** OpenXR, AR Foundation, Azure Kinect SDK, OpenCV, Barracuda